-- They will never ignore suspected bullying. - They will never make premature assumptions. - They will always listen carefully to ALL accounts several students with the same version does not mean they are telling the truth. - Follow up proven cases to check bullying has not returned. - Keep detailed records.
+- They will never ignore suspected bullying. - They will never make premature assumptions. - They will always listen carefully to ALL accounts several pupils with the same version does not mean they are telling the truth. - They will follow up proven cases to check bullying has not returned. - They will keep detailed records.

 Strategies have been introduced at All Saints Catholic College to reduce bullying.
-These strategies cover raising awareness about bullying and the Anti-bullying Policy, increased understanding for pupils who are vulnerable to bullying and teaching students how to manage relationships in a constructive way.
+These strategies cover raising awareness about bullying and the Anti-bullying Policy, increased understanding for pupils who are vulnerable to bullying and teaching pupils how to manage relationships in a constructive way.